grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Motherfucker."
 Said Shakes.
 "You've all had it rough.
 I feel like I had the easy part of the job, came through, and now I'm here to collect my due!"

-"It looks like the dockworkers are almost done unloading.
-Let's go find that dock boss and settle up."
-Said Hemi.
+"It looks like the dockworkers have finished unloading."
+Hemi noticed that small groups of them had begun to clump up in various places around the platform, idly smoking.
+"Let's go find that dock boss and settle up."

 "You two go on," said Percy, "I'm going to go check the cargo hold and make sure they didn't fuck when they were swinging that heavy hook around down there."